ThibaultSchowing/IMPTOX_XAI/docs/eFuzzy-CoCo.md

 !!! abstract "Work In Progress"

     Over the past decade, FUGE, the software implementing Fuzzy CoCo, has undergone sporadic updates and been used by various users, resulting in multiple unmatched and gradually outdated versions.
 Recently, its GUI was removed, and the codebase was cleaned to facilitate integration into a Python package.
-The integration is still in progress, and the current version allows only model creation and prediction.
-However, rule extraction, training process visualization, and additional features will be available soon.
+The integration is still in progress, and the current version allows only model creation, prediction and a few beta visualization functions.
+Rule extraction, training process visualization, and additional features will be improved and available soon.
 Stay tuned!